 Humans also play a role in weed seed survival because we sometimes adapt to eating certain types of weeds after they become part of our diet over time.
-Weeds such as lamb’s quarters, pigweed, and purslane contain several vitamins that can stop or slow down aging within cells making humans healthier for longer periods of time.
+Weeds such as lamb’s quarters, pigweed, and purslane contain several vitamins that can stop or slow down aging within cells, making humans healthier for longer periods.

 See Related: Ways to Help the Environment in Everyday Life

 It can be bad for the environment.
-Preen garden weed preventer contains some ingredients that are commonly endocrine disruptors and/or carcinogens, such as Trifluralin, which is considered a class C possible carcinogen.
+Preen garden weed preventer contains some ingredients commonly endocrine disruptors and carcinogens, such as Trifluralin, a class C possible carcinogen.

-Regarding our environment, it is clear that agricultural runoffs that come from weed preventer products, weed killer herbicides, lawn weed control products, and fertilizers get washed off and go to different local streams and rivers causing harm to aquatic life.
+Regarding our environment, it is clear that agricultural runoffs from weed preventer products, weed killer herbicides, lawn weed control products, and fertilizers get washed off and go to different local streams and rivers, causing harm to aquatic life.

-In conclusion, instead of using chemicals like weed killers, we can just pull weeds as an exercise, in this way we stay healthy and our environment.
+Instead of using chemicals like weed killers, we can just pull weeds as an exercise; in this way, we stay healthy and our environment.